vasuman/FiSH/README.md

 ### FiT
 Stands for File Transfer.
 It consists of an indexer a daemon and a probe.

 + **Indexer** - It recursively traverses a given directory and finds all files.
 The SHA1 checksum of each file is calculated and a file index is built.
-This index is stored in the root directory as a "_.findex_" file.
+This index is stored in the root directory as a *".findex"* file.
 The indexer is also responsible for the creation of file containers for file downloads.

 + **Daemon** - It serves the file index to any requesting peer and also handles file uploads.